multiversx/mx-docs/docs/sdk-and-tools/sdk-js/sdk-js-signing-providers.md

 The following workaround is subject to change.
 :::

-As of July 2022, the Web Wallet provider returns the data field as a plain string.
+As of January 2024, this signing provider returns the data field as a plain string.
 However, sdk-js' `Transaction.fromPlainObject()` expects it to be base64-encoded.
 Therefore, we need to apply a workaround (an additional conversion) on the results of `getTransactionsFromWalletUrl()`.

 ```js
 for (const plainTransaction of plainSignedTransactions) {